 During the examination, the provider will ask a variety of questions to help them understand how your condition impacts your lifestyle and overall wellbeing.
 If you’ve tried other medications in the past, be sure to discuss those as well.
 This information lets the provider know that you are not just requesting a medical marijuana card so that you can legally use cannabis.
 This information is especially helpful if the physician typically offers patients other painkillers before prescribing marijuana.
 If other methods haven’t worked before, be able to discuss how they made you feel and how much if any they benefited you.

-Probably the most important advice one can get before consulting a medical marijuana doctor is to be as open and honest while discussing the therapeutic benefits of cannabis.
-If you’ve used marijuana in the past, don’t be afraid to disclose that, some providers don’t like to recommend cannabis to someone who has not previously used.
+Probably the most important advice one can get before consulting an MMJ doctor is to be as open and honest while discussing the therapeutic benefits of cannabis.
+If you’ve used marijuana in the past, don’t be afraid to disclose that, some providers don’t like to recommend cannabis to someone who has not previously used it.

 Also, don’t be afraid to ask questions.
 Individuals who are well informed are more likely to have a positive consultation.
 There are a few questions that should be on the top of your list: